 (f) The Board may require that the proposed improvements be staked out or otherwise appropriately marked on the ground.

-(g) The assigned street number of each lot shall be shown; lot numbers shall not be used;
+(g) The assigned street number of each lot shall be shown; lot numbers shall not be used.

 (h) The location of all permanent existing or proposed monuments, natural objects and surfaces such as waterways, natural drainage courses, large boulders or ledge outcroppings, stone walls and specimen trees.

 (4) Open space.
-Clear identification of each area intended to be used as open space on the site with the square footage of each such area shown.
+Clear identification of each area intended to be used as open space on the site, with the square footage of each such area shown.
 A separate sheet may be necessary to show these areas adequately.

 (5) Profile plan.
-A profile plan at a horizontal scale of 40 feet to the inch showing the size and location of existing and proposed roadways, water mains, fire hydrants, sewer lines, their appurtenances, stormwater management structures, and any other underground utilities including but not limited to electric, gas, telephone, or cable television services within and adjacent to the site.
-For all roadways, the proposed finished centerline grades with elevations at every fifty-foot station, location of vertical curves and gradient of even grades shall be shown.
+A profile plan at a horizontal scale of 40 feet to the inch showing the size and location of existing and proposed roadways, water mains, fire hydrants, sewer lines, their appurtenances, stormwater management structures, and any other underground utilities, including but not limited to electric, gas, telephone, or cable television services within and adjacent to the site.
+For all roadways, the proposed finished center-line grades with elevations at every fifty-foot station, location of vertical curves and gradient of even grades shall be shown.

 (6) Stormwater management facilities.
-The location and types of stormwater drainage facilities including notes on the construction materials of any pipes, culverts, catch basins or any other system component.
+The location and types of stormwater drainage facilities, including notes on the construction materials of any pipes, culverts, catch basins or any other system component.
 Sufficient information relating to placement of the drainage system components (rim and invert elevations, pipe slopes, amount of cover, etc.) shall be shown so that the operation of the system can be evaluated.
 Any detention basins, retention basins, or drainage ponds intended to be constructed shall be shown, fully dimensioned.

 (a) Detail drawings.
-A typical detail of a proposed catch basin, diversion box, emergency sluice gate, manhole, headwall, retaining wall, walkway, raingarden, subdrain, waterway, leaching basin, drainage pond, or other similar structures, if any.
+A typical detail of a proposed catch basin, diversion box, emergency sluice gate, manhole, headwall, retaining wall, walkway, rain garden, subdrain, waterway, leaching basin, drainage pond, or other similar structures, if any.
 Where a retaining wall is required to be designed by a registered structural engineer, such design shall bear the stamp and signature of the structural engineer.

 (7) Limits of work.
 Any areas where existing conditions may reasonably be expected to be disturbed during construction shall be shown and identified on the plan.